face0xff/ctf/README.md

 # Introduction

-Here, you will be able to find a few writeups of mine for various CTF, often for the team [ViaRézo](https://ctftime.org/team/73594).
+Here, you will be able to find a few writeups of mine for various CTF.

 ### About me